Inference-Time Backdoors via Chat Templates: From LLM Supply Chains to Agentic System Compromise: Evaluation Details

 \subsection{Inference Configuration}

 All evaluations use greedy decoding (temperature 0) to ensure reproducibility.
-We set maximum output length to 256 tokens for Scenario A and 512 tokens for Scenario B. We conducted evaluations using llama.cpp as the primary inference engine; cross-engine validation (Section~\ref{app:engine_results}) confirms results generalize to Ollama, vLLM, and SGLang.
+Maximum output length is 256 tokens for integrity violation and 512 tokens for forbidden resource emission.
+Primary inference engine: llama.cpp.
+Cross-engine validation confirms results generalize to Ollama, vLLM, and SGLang.